thayton/thayton.github.io/_drafts/eygbl.md

     if (data.page) context += '&page_index=' + data.page;
 ```

-The `TVAPP.property.site.short_name` we'll need to extract from the HTML on the main page.
-If you open the View Source on job
+We can extract `TVAPP.property.site.short_name` from the HTML on the main page.
+View the HTML on the job site's main search
-sitemain search page you can see where the TVAPP property settings are defined:
+page and search for `TVAPP` and you'll see where `TVAPP.property.site.short_name` is set:

 ```HTML
  <script type="text/javascript">